UniversalDependencies/docs/_fr-dep/iobj.md

 iobj(envoie, m')
 ~~~

-When the indirect object is realized with a preposition, it gets analyzed with the [obl]() relation:
+In some French treebanks, when the indirect object is realized with a preposition, it gets analyzed with the [obl]() relation:

 ~~~ sdparse
 Il envoie la lettre à la présidente . \n He sends the letter to the president .